 The default email filename format for new installations of MacroView DMF, MacroView Message and solutions based on DMF and Message such as MacroView Case and Matter and MacroView Project has changed in DMF and Message version 8.7.41 and later.

 What has changed?

 In version 8.7.19 and earlier the default email filename format is:

 In versions later than 8.7.19 the default email filename format is now:

 Why has this changed?

 The default email filename format is designed to ensure that duplicate copies of the same email are not saved in the one location in SharePoint.
-The default format achieves this by providing a informative and unique name that is unlikely to be replicated because one user is unlikely to send two different emails in the space of one second with the same subject.
+The default format achieves this by providing an informative and unique name that is unlikely to be replicated because one user is unlikely to send two different emails in the space of one second with the same subject.

-In order to further reduce the possibility of a duplicate email being saved when users are in different time zones, the default format unless changed now uses the UTC representation of the SentOn time. e.g. [SenderName]_[SentOnAsGMT]_[Subject_First20] to ensure it is consistent regardless of who saves the email.
+In order to further reduce the possibility of a duplicate email being saved when users are in different time zones, the default format (unless changed) now uses the UTC representation of the SentOn time. e.g. [SenderName]_[SentOnAsGMT]_[Subject_First20] to ensure it is consistent regardless of who saves the email.

 This also brings the default naming convention in line with the MacroView Mail Outlook App so that the same duplicate filename checks are carried out when saving emails from any device.